Nef10/SwiftBeanCountTax/README.md

 2020-01-01 custom "tax-slip-settings" "slip-names" "t4a(p)"
 ```

-At all other places used, remove the brackes, e.g. use `t4ap`:
+At all other places used, remove the brackets, e.g. use `t4ap`:

 ```
 2020-01-01 open Income:CPP CAD